DFE-Digital/get-into-teaching-app/app/views/content/returning-to-teaching.md

 ## Get a return to teaching adviser

 If you have [qualified teacher status](https://www.gov.uk/guidance/qualified-teacher-status-qts) and you want to return to teach at a secondary school in England, you could be eligible for a [return to teaching adviser](https://adviser-getintoteaching.education.gov.uk/).
-You should be interested in teaching (one of the following):

-* chemistry
-* computing
-* maths
-* modern foreign languages
-* physics

 A return to teaching adviser can give free one-to-one support with: